Analysis – disease

 What is the importance of disease in rehabilitation?
 Why are medical diagnostic and analytic expertise needed in a rehabilitation team?
-I pose these questions because many people – doctors, allied health professionals, and managers – consider rehabilitation services do not need expert medical input.
-I hope that this page explains the need to include expertise in disease when analysing a patient’s situation within rehabilitation.
+I pose these questions because many people – doctors, allied health professionals, and managers – consider that rehabilitation services do not need expert medical input.
+I hope this page explains the need to include expertise in disease when analysing a patient’s situation within rehabilitation.
 The requirement extends beyond making a primary diagnosis and beyond diagnosis and disease-specific medical treatments.
-It is integrated into the whole rehabilitation programme, just as all other professions are.
+It is integrated into the rehabilitation programme, just like all other professions.
 This page considers the role of pathology in the analytic process.

 Why analyse pathology?

 Knowing the pathology or pathologies a patient has – or does not have – is crucial for understanding and managing disability for several reasons.
 Failure to analyse the contribution of pathology when undertaking rehabilitation can lead to a waste of resources, patient harm, and to failure to achieve the success that would be achievable.

 Failure to identify a correct diagnosis may, occasionally, deny the patient a cure that saves progression, early death, or (rarely) reverses their losses.